 I hardly slept that night because I woke up in agony every time I moved.
 I pounded Advil (no more than directed, though) and felt sure that based on previous experience with a very similar injury that I’d be fine in a day or two; however, on Thursday I felt only slightly better and carefully only did movements that didn’t hurt while exercising.
 I had a full schedule on my first day back from vacation and was careful lifting the weights as I handed them to my clients.

-In trying to determine what caused my pain, I think it was the perfect storm of running on the soft uneven sand, vacuuming, and then sitting for so long without an opportunity to move around.
+In trying to determine what caused my pain, I think it was the perfect storm of running on the soft uneven sand, vacuuming, and then sitting in the car for several hours on our drive home without an opportunity to move around.
 Whatever the case, I continued as planned on my girls’ overnight trip to the Shenandoah Valley for the National Parks’ Shenandoah Half Marathon, deciding that I would start the race and drop out if necessary.

 I left home with my running friends Lupe and Angela at around 2:30 on Friday afternoon.
 Once in Luray, VA, a tiny town located in the Shenandoah Valley, we headed straight to packet pickup.
 After picking up our race packets, we drove to Moonshadow Restaurant in downtown Luray.

 The three of us shared fried green tomatoes, a first for me!

 For dinner, I ordered a crab cake with steamed veggies and rice, and a pinot noir.
 It was delicious!